 - DRAM supply, demand, megabyte per system, and pricing trends

-- PC and workstation discrete graphics processing unit (GPU) market share by form factor
+- PC, workstation, and server discrete graphics processing unit (GPU) market share by form factor

 - PC core logic chipset vendor market share by all form factors, CPU vendor supported, and graphics type